nkusibob/powerplant-coding-challenge/ReadMe.md

 * click on try it out
 * execute to display to result in swagger
 * a Web socket server will then display the payload and the list of powerplant to match it
-* check on this link :https://dev.azure.com/DesignPatternStudy/powerPlant/_testManagement/runs?_a=resultSummary&runId=22&resultId=100000
-you can download a video showscasing those steps if needed

 the unit tests are based on those 3 payload examples, for this same list of powerplants